Arkaaito/mentor_encyclopedia/all_things_forum_mentors/forum_mentors_faq.md

 Bonus posts are peer-nominated posts that are worth approximately 150% of a normal post.
 You can nominate yourself or your peers via the [Bonus Post Nomination Form](https://goo.gl/forms/buwqXhoPOBx0ktkb2).

+**Do I get paid for helping students on Slack?**

+Unfortunately, at this time we cannot pay Mentors for content help provided to students on Slack, or other community channels outside of Udacity Discussions.
+There are two main reasons for this: we cannot pay contractors by the hour, and it is currently impossible for us to quantify activity on Slack.

+If a student does ask you for help, you can either ask them to post the question in the forums and answer there, or set up an appointment with you if you are a 1:1 Mentor.

 **Who on the Udacity team should I contact if I have a question?**

 Here is the point-of-contact for each Nanodegree program; you can search for the name in Slack by pressing Ctrl+k: